Omkara (2004 film): Cast

+Production

+The filming was held at Bangalore, Mangalore, Kasergod, Mumbai and Switzerland.

 Soundtrack

-The film's soundtrack has seven songs composed by Gurukiran.
+The film's soundtrack has seven songs composed by Gurukiran collaborating with Upendra for the sixth time.
 Upendra, Gurukiran, Kaviraj and V. Manohar penned the lyrics.

 Reception

 Critical reception

-Omkara received mixed to positive reviews upon release.
+Omkara received mixed reviews upon release.
 Indiaglitz gave the film a very positive review by saying, "Omkara is a film made on a large canvas and can be compared to any non-Kannada film in terms of richness and presentation.
 The film has excellent production values, a big-star cast and all the commercial ingredients in right proportion to make it an attractive proposition for today's youngsters.
 Upendra excels in the role and his delivery of the lines is once again superb.
 His dialogues have been a major attraction in all his films and "Omkaara" is no exception."
+Sify wrote "The redeeming features of this film are Upendra’s regular gimmicks, Gurukiran’s peppy music, Mathew’s eye catching photography and excellent mass elements that will satisfy the superstar’s fans.
+His lengthy and punchy dialogues receives applaud.
+The graphics used further lead to electrifying elements.
+Director Shivamani has followed the usual racy narration in ‘Omkaara’".

 Box office

 Omkara collected all-time record in first week all over Karnataka.
 Besides the theatre rent the film collected ₹1.75 crore from 200 shows a day in Karnataka with 55 prints.
 Omkara also had great opening in the Telugu and Tamil belts.
 But the film failed to live up to expectations and turned out to be just a moderate success at the box office.